US Loans - FAQs

 A Master Promissory Note is a legally binding document under which the borrower promises to repay the loan and to comply with the terms and conditions of the agreement.

-• An allowance for dependent care if necessary
+• Allowance for childcare or other dependent care

 All graduate/professional students are considered independent; otherwise to be considered independent you must fit into one of the categories below: